themaximalist/llm.js/README.md

 ## Configuration

 To use this module, you will need an API key from OpenAI.
-Set the `OPENAI_API_KEY` environment variable with your API key:
+Set the`OPENAI_API_KEY` environment variable with your API key:

 ```bash
 export OPENAI_API_KEY=<your-openai-api-key>
 ```

+You can also pass in an `api_key` to any function.
+This is especially helpful if you need to manage multiple API keys (say one for `gpt-4` and one for `gpt-3.5-turbo`).

-You can also optionally set your OPENAI_MODEL as an environment variable.
+You can specify the model with `OPENAI_MODEL` as an environment variable.

 ```bash
 export OPENAI_MODEL=gpt-3.5-turbo
 ```

-If no `OPENAI_MODEL` environment variable is set, and no `model` is passed to functions, `gpt-3.5-turbo` is used.
+Or no `OPENAI_MODEL` environment variable is set, and no `model` is passed to functions, `gpt-3.5-turbo` is used.